MartinKulev/Bank-Project/README.md

 Upon pressing this button you will be shown a view, in which you can see if you have an existing credit and if you have one - you can see the information about the credit.

 # Take Credit
-Upon pressing this button you will be shown a view with 3 options for a credit.
+Upon pressing this button you will be shown a view with 3 options for a credit if you don't have an existing credit.
 You can only take 1 credit at a time.
 If you have an existing credit, you will not be able to take another credit until you pay your current one and an error message will be displayed.
 If you don't have an existing credit and you press one of the buttons for credit you will be shown a view with a message that you succesfully took a credit and an updated balance.
 You can choose "Go Back" at any time to return to the Bank Menu page.